33 Classic Movies That Are Truly Timeless

 Memorable quote: “I wouldn’t pray just for an old man that’s dead, ’cause he’s all right.
 If I was to pray, I’d pray for folks that’s alive and don’t know which way to turn.”

-It’s a tale as old as time: books made into movies.
 John Steinbeck was reportedly so happy with Henry Fonda’s portrayal of his character Tom Joad in The Grapes of Wrath that he said it “made him believe his own words.”
 That’s high praise from a legendary author!
-Here’s the plot, in case you don’t remember it from high school English class: Hopeful for a new life in California, the Joad family finds that not everything is sunnier on the West Coast, and they’re faced with Depression-era homelessness, poverty and despair.
+In case you don’t remember it from high school English class, here’s the story: Hopeful for a new life in California, the Joad family finds that not everything is sunnier on the West Coast.
+They’re soon faced with Depression-era homelessness, poverty and despair.

 All About Eve